jw287962/smoothdining/README.md

+# API Requests

+DEPLOYED with AZURE Pipelines: https://smoothdining.azurewebsites.net/ ALL REQUEST API CALLS are built based on the HOSTLINK **{hostLink}/...**

 # smoothdining

 - May implement a way for customers to search and ask for a reservation and requestted time, and which the owner/host would configure and confirm.